 - Make sure to dice vegetables into small, bite-sized pieces so you get a little bit of everything with every bite.

 - I recommend cutting potatoes into similar sized chunks so they cook evenly!

 - Dice veggies ahead of time and refrigerate for later use or buy pre-cut, chopped frozen veggies.

 - Avoid over-salting.
 I recommend only sprinkling in a little bit of added salt in the beginning and adjusting later if needed.

 - To store: Store leftover turkey soup in the fridge for up to 5 days in an airtight container.

 - To reheat: You can reheat soup in the microwave, or stovetop.

 - To freeze: Freeze leftover soup in an airtight freezer-safe container for up to 3 months.
 Soup does expand when frozen so make sure to leave space in the container.

 Nutrition information is calculated using an ingredient database and should be considered an estimate.

-If you like Ground Turkey Soup with Veggie Roots recipe, please share with your friends and family.
+If you like Ground Turkey Soup With Vegetables recipe, please share with your friends and family.
 Do you wanna taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google +, Instagram and Facebook for all delicious recipes updates.
+Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Instagram and Facebook for all delicious recipes updates.
 As always, you are really appreciated for stopping by.